- ICH GCP

-Effects of Time-restricted Hypocaloric Diet in Patients With NAFLD
+Effects of Time-restricted Hypocaloric Diet in Patients with NAFLD

-May 10, 2023 updated by: Aimilia Papakonstantinou, Agricultural University of Athens
+October 29, 2024 updated by: Aimilia Papakonstantinou, Agricultural University of Athens

-Effects of a Time-restricted Hypocaloric Mediterranean Diet in Patients With Non-alcoholic Fatty Liver Disease on Glucose Metabolism (CHRONO-NAFLD Project)
+Effects of a Time-restricted Hypocaloric Mediterranean Diet in Patients with Non-alcoholic Fatty Liver Disease on Glucose Metabolism (CHRONO-NAFLD Project)

 The effects of a time-restricted hypocaloric Mediterranean type diet compared to a conventional hypocaloric Mediterranean type diet on blood glucose metabolism and liver steatosis in people with non-alcoholic fatty liver disease will be investigated.